SalonenTeemu/simple-vue-chat-app/README.md

 # Vue Chat Application

-Hi and welcome!
 This repository contains a very simple chat application created with the Vue 3 Composition API as an independent course exercise.

 ## Running the app